noah-blanchard/spotify-playlist-maker/README.md

 # Readme

 This program allows you to export a list of songs stored in a folder in JSON format and create a Spotify playlist with these songs.
+It can be very useful if you have a big folder with a lot of songs / musics, and you want to quickly convert it to a spotify playlist for your account !

 ## Configuration